Nearly 10 million lives are lost each year to late-stage cancer.¹

 Joseph Frattaroli joins PanGIA Biotech as new CFO to support Series A

-Prospective, multi-center, U.S.-based early cancer detection studies in 10 additional cancers.
+Launch prospective, multi-center, U.S.-based early cancer detection studies across additional cancers.

 Each step brings us closer to making early detection routine—and accessible worldwide.